tech-angels/vandamme/README.md

 parser.to_html
 ```

-Vandamme is bundled with Redcarpet by default (for markdown), you must add the necessary gems to your bundle if you want to handle more formats.
+Vandamme is bundled with [Commonmarker](https://github.com/gjtorikian/commonmarker) by default (for markdown), you must add the necessary gems to your bundle if you want to handle more formats.

 ## Changelogs Convention